-Yes, we set aside a number of rooms across our Canterbury campus and in Pier Quays at Medway for returning students and can even guarantee a room offer for early applicants!
+Yes, we set aside a number of rooms across our Canterbury campus and in Pier Quays at Medway for returning, full-time students and can even guarantee a room offer for early applicants!

 In Canterbury, you can live in any of our accommodation options except Turing College which is reserved for first year students, and in Pier Quays we prioritise allocating returning students to phase 2 rooms (subject to availability).
 We also have KMMS returning student accommodation.

 Accommodation applications made directly through Kent for returning students open in mid-January and you can apply with your friends so you can live together and enjoy all the same benefits as your first year (no deposits, free sports membership, bills and insurance included, and shorter contracts to name a few).

 You will need to apply between 1 November and early-mid December (the deadline will depend on your course start date).
 Learn more about application deadlines and arrival dates January starters.

 Students on programmes with a term abroad should apply to live in Darwin Houses where shorter fixed term accommodation contracts are offered.

 Kent and Medway Medical School students should refer to the KMMS accommodation pages.